Website Manager

 Meghan Hedin

 I’m delighted to have this opportunity to continue to serve on the PLL Board.
 Sports have always been a part of my life, and I feel fortunate that I can share the experience with my children.
 Over the past several years I’ve been a head coach for youth basketball and ice hockey teams.
 I have managed and coached PLL teams from tee ball all the way through the Intermediate Division, as well as being a coach of the intermediate District Summer All-Stars.
-I have served on the PLL board for five years, as Volunteer Coordinator, Sponsorship Coordinator, and six years as Co-President and President.
+I have served on the PLL board for ten years -- as Volunteer Coordinator, Sponsorship Coordinator, and several years as Co-President and President.
+I am currently the league's Player Agent.

 Jason Mangone